 Projects

-Projects are the second level of CodeSpar's 2-level tenancy model -- an isolation boundary inside an organization for API keys, connections, triggers, sessions, and events.
+Projects are the second level of CodeSpar's 2-level tenancy model -- an isolation boundary inside an account for API keys, connections, triggers, sessions, and events.

 Projects

-CodeSpar uses a 2-level tenancy model: Organization -> Project.
-Every resource -- sessions, API keys, triggers, connections, events -- belongs to exactly one project, and every project belongs to exactly one organization.
+CodeSpar uses a 2-level tenancy model: Account -> Project.
+Every resource -- sessions, API keys, triggers, connections, events -- belongs to exactly one project, and every project belongs to exactly one account.

 Why projects

-Before projects, every resource was scoped to the organization.
-That forced teams to either share credentials across environments or spin up separate orgs just to keep dev from touching prod.
+Before projects, every resource was scoped to the account.
+That forced teams to either share credentials across environments or spin up separate accounts just to keep dev from touching prod.
 Projects fix that without splitting billing, team membership, or settings:

-- Environment isolation -- dev, staging, and prod live side by side under one org with independent API keys and OAuth connections.
+- Environment isolation -- dev, staging, and prod live side by side under one account with independent API keys and OAuth connections.

 - Per-project audit -- tool calls, sessions, and events are filtered by project in the dashboard.